taikoxyz/taiko-mono/packages/website/pages/docs/reference/contract-documentation/bridge/IBridge.md

 Bridge interface.

-_Cross-chain Ether is held by Bridges, not TokenVaults._
+_Ether is held by Bridges on L1 and by the EtherVault on L2, not TokenVaults._

 ### Message